victimofleisure/doc2web/README.md

 ```
 doc2web /nospaces /logrefs help.txt . nul printable.html "Polymeter Help" "Polymeter.hhp"
 ```
 The second command is for the online HTML help.
-Note that this command creates two distinct versions: a help tree with each topic in its own page and each chapter in its own folder, and a single-file version.
+Note that this command creates two distinct versions: a help tree with each topic in its own page and each chapter in its own folder, and a single-file version suitable for printing.
 ```
 doc2web /nospaces help.txt Help Contents.htm PolymeterHelp.htm "Polymeter Help"
 ```